-5 Myths About Natural Food Colors
+5 Myths About Natural Colors in Food

 At Sensient, we spend a fair amount of time trying to understand consumer preferences so that we can better anticipate the needs of food manufacturers both today and in the future.
 We know that color plays a major part in consumer preference for food and beverages.
 In fact, a 2007 study published in the Journal of Consumer Research concluded that color is a more powerful influencer than taste.
 At the same time, consumers increasingly want the color in food and beverages to come from natural sources.
 Our consumer study earlier this year indicated about 66% of them want natural color.